-Are you looking to form a new LLC, but you’re not comfortable enough with the process to try the DIY route?
+Are you looking to form a new limited liability company (LLC), but you’re not comfortable enough with the process to try the DIY route?
 Are you also lacking the budget to spend hundreds or even thousands of dollars hiring a lawyer to draft and file your formation documents?

 Fortunately, there are plenty of companies like MyCompanyWorks and Incorporate.com that specialize in forming LLCs without breaking the bank, but how do you choose which one to use?